RikardLegge/Pi-mediacaster/README.md

 ## Todo
 + Clean up the codebase.
 + Make videoviewing stable.
+(Especially youtube)
 + Enable videcontroll (ex. play/pause, forward, backward)
-+ Enable Imaage manipulation from client to server. (ex. resize on demand)
++ Enable Image manipulation from client to server. (ex. resize on demand)

 ## Contributors
 Creator: Rikard Legge (Ledge)

 ## Inspiration
-This project was inspired by both the "Google Chromecast", aswell as "PICast", which both seek to be able to turn any ordinary screen, into a smart one, with the ability to easily display content.
-Since I recently go a Raspberry pi i saught the opurtunity to make an application which made it easier to view media on a bigger screen.
+This project was inspired by both the "Google Chromecast", as well as "PICast", which both seek to be able to turn any ordinary screen, into a smart one, with the ability to easily display content.
+Since I recently go a Raspberry pi I sought the opportunity to make an application which made it easier to view media on a bigger screen.